fkyprianou/deved-platform/content/blog/en/q1-2023-vonage-developer-news-recap.md

 ### Silent Authentication

 Users expect your software to be safe and secure.
-But they don’t want to jump through a million hoops like filling out One Time Passwords or installing Authenticator Applications to ensure their identity.
+But they don’t want to jump through a million hoops like filling out a One-time password (OTP) or installing Authenticator Applications to ensure their identity.
 Thankfully, there’s a new paradigm in security: [Silent Authentication](https://developer.vonage.com/en/blog/introducing-vonage-silent-authentication).

 ## New Features